Mark Hellinger Theatre: Purchase and subsequent years

-Ultimately, in December 1991, the Nederlanders sold the Hellinger to the church for a reported $17 million.
+In December 1991, the Nederlanders sold the Hellinger to the church's congregation for a reported $17 million.
 Wilkerson then spent several years renovating the theater for his congregation.
 In the years after the Times Square Church's purchase, the church became so popular that the Hellinger could not accommodate all congregants, despite the theater's 1,600-seat capacity.
 The congregation at the theater numbered 4,000 in 1997 and doubled within the next year.
-As a result, in the late 1990s, an 800-person overflow room and eight secondary meeting rooms was leased in the neighboring Novotel hotel.
+As a result, in the late 1990s, an 800-person overflow room and eight secondary meeting rooms were leased in the neighboring Novotel hotel.
 By 2001, screens were installed both in the lobby and in a neighboring annex to allow additional congregants to view services.

-Theatrical producers have made several unsuccessful attempts to buy the theater from the Times Square Church.
-As early as 1993, Lloyd Webber had proposed buying the theater from the Times Square Church for his production of Sunset Boulevard.
+Theatrical producers have made several unsuccessful attempts to buy the Hellinger from the Times Square Church.
+As early as 1993, Lloyd Webber had proposed acquiring the theater for his production of Sunset Boulevard.
 In addition to Mackintosh and the Bennett estate, offers were reportedly made by former Canadian impresario Garth Drabinsky, theatrical operator Shubert Organization, and corporate producers Disney and Clear Channel.
-The Times Square Church maintains the theater's historic interior decor and opens the theater to the public for regular services.
+The Times Square Church maintains the theater's interior decor and opens it to the public for regular services.
 The church also hosts tours of the theater, as during Christmas 2016, when it gave tours along with live performances of the Nativity play Bethlehem on Broadway.

-Notable productions
+Stage productions

 Productions are listed by the year of their first performance.
+This list only includes Broadway productions and live shows; it does not include films screened there.